thegworld/gtx-browser/content/README.md

 vendor-specific logic.

 ## Architectural Diagram
-![Chrome browser depends on content, which as a whole depends on Chromium's low-level libraries and on the constituent parts of
+![Chrome browser depends on content, which as a whole depends on GTx Browser's low-level libraries and on the constituent parts of
   //content.](./architecture.png)